manjunathh-xyz/yolang/docs/functions.md

 say result  # Outputs: 5
 ```

-Parameters are passed by value, meaning the function receives copies of the values.
+Parameters are passed by value and become local variables.

 ## Return Values

-Use `return` to exit a function and return a value:
+Use `return` to exit and return a value:

 ```kx
 fn multiply(x, y) {